Two Kooks » ALL RECIPES » Chicken and Turkey » Smothered Chicken In A Skillet

 chicken and vegetables in sauce in skillet 1

 It’s a family fall or winter favorite that shares similar tastes to a chicken stew or chicken fricassee, but contains no dairy.
-The oniony, garlicky savory gravy is like a warm hug.

-Tailor to your taste
+Ingredients – tailored to your taste

 • Chicken options

-• Skinless chicken would be fine too.
+• Skinless chicken would be fine too (just cook it for less time).

 • Vegetable variations